 I'm an independent software development consultant specialising in software architecture; specifically technical leadership, communication and lightweight, pragmatic approaches to software architecture.
-I'm the author of two books about software architecture; Software Architecture for Developers (a developer-friendly guide to software architecture, technical leadership and the balance with agility) and The Art of Visualising Software Architecture (a guide to communicating software architecture with sketches, diagrams and models).
+I'm the author of Software Architecture for Developers, which is a developer-friendly guide to software architecture, technical leadership and the balance with agility.
 I'm also the creator of the C4 software architecture model and I built Structurizr, which is a web-based tool to create software architecture diagrams based upon the C4 model.

 I regularly speak at software development conferences, meetups and organisations around the world; delivering keynotes, presentations and workshops about software architecture.
 In 2013, I won the IEEE Software sponsored SATURN 2013 "Architecture in Practice" Presentation Award for my presentation about the conflict between agile and architecture.
 I've spoken at events and/or have clients in the following countries.

-Australia Belgium China Czech Republic Denmark Finland France
+Australia Belgium Canada China Czech Republic Denmark Finland

-Germany Guernsey Hong Kong Hungary Iceland Ireland Italy
+France Germany Guernsey Hong Kong Hungary Iceland Ireland

-Jersey Latvia Lithuania The Netherlands New Zealand Norway Poland
+Italy Jersey Latvia Lithuania The Netherlands New Zealand Norway

 I believe that a lightweight approach to software architecture is pivotal to successfully delivering software, and that it can complement agile approaches rather than compete against them.
 After all, a good architecture enables agility and this doesn't happen by magic.